|

 what else is down here.
 He turned to Drizzt.
 Show

-bandaging her hand), smiled up at Haldir.
-I am tired and
+The woman smiled up at Haldir.
+I am tired and hungry and

-hungry and my hand hurts, she said, but none of that
+my hand hurts, she said, but none of that matters

-matters now.
-She turned to Valandil, who hugged her close
+now.
+She turned to Valandil, who hugged her close and kissed

-If you could just wait until I have finished
+If you could just wait until I have finished, grumbled

 What happened to your arm, March Warden?